Gigahawk/elogate/README.md

 ## Terminology

 - Game: A type or category of game (i.e. 7 Wonders, Catan, Chess, etc.)
+  - Game Mode: A specific rule set of a game.
+For example, you can't play a game of pool, you have to be playing with some specific rule set like 9 ball or 8 ball.
 - Match: A specific instance of a game played at some point in time
 - Player: A participant in a match
 - User (admin): An authenticated individual authorized to create players, games,